ziad0x0f/Wuzzuf-Job-Postings-Analysis-for-Data-Roles/readme.md

 - Develope your programming skills(Sql, DBMS, python or R), since The demand for it is constantly increasing

-*sorry for any vocab or grammar mistakes, i believe it is a lot*
+*sorry for any vocab or grammar mistakes, i believe it is a lot* :rofl: